YunZeng18/Python-Selenium---Web-Scraping--Bots---Testings/README.md

 ## FollowBusinessOnInstaGram.py

 I struggle a lot with how to filter down the search result to the store page because the search engine isn't that good on instagram.
-I discover you can add @ symbol to effectively filter out location and hashtag results.
+I discovered you can add @ symbol to effectively filter out location and hashtag results.
 However, I realize there isn't a reliable way to determine if the store page is the one you want because instagram doesn't support sophisticated search filters.
 So I default to look at the first one on the result list and it usually returns a good match most of the time.

 ## FollowBusinessOnFaceBook.py

 The search engine on facebook supports filter by address so it was always the top result if it matches.
-However, facebook detects your repetitive follow activity stops you from following too many businesses in a row with a popup.
+However, facebook detects your repetitive follow activity and stops you from following too many pages in a row with a popup.
+I tried to use script to click through the pop up that stops you from liking pages.
+But after 30 or so requests it just log you out and send you to login screen after 50 or so entries.
+None of the pages previously liked was actually liked when the pop up was in effect anyways.
+Now the new account is actually disabled within 30 days if i don't do something about it.

+## sendMessageOnInstagram.py

 ## Valuables